iNdioNicarao/DoomRPG-RE-3DS/README.md

 # DoomRPG-RE - Nintendo 3DS port

-This is a Nintendo Switch port of the [reverse engineered Doom RPG](https://github.com/Erick194/DoomRPG-RE) by [GEC].
+This is a Nintendo 3DS port of the [reverse engineered Doom RPG](https://github.com/Erick194/DoomRPG-RE) by [GEC].
 All credits go to the GEC team, this project would not exist without their hard work.

 ## How to install